FallenHvH/tophatter/README.md

 # TopHatter README
-This is for my bot TopHatter
+This is for my bot TopHatter, runs on NodeJS

 # Setup
 Just add in the bot tokens, you only need one.<br>